Deepest-Project/README/README.md

 <img src=/captures/main_team1.JPG width="800"/>

 To begin working on a project, the proposer of that project should consider and carry out the following:
-1) As the project leader, you will obtain maintainer rights (given to you by the administrator).
-2) **Pin and announce** the project at the corresponding main team's discussion page.
+1) The project leader **Pin and announce** the project at the corresponding main team's discussion page.
-3) Create your project team page within the main team. ([example](https://github.com/orgs/Deepest-Project/teams/image2caricature))
+2) Create your project team page within the main team. ([example](https://github.com/orgs/Deepest-Project/teams/image2caricature))

 <img src=/captures/project_team1.JPG width="700"/>